sensiml/open-gateway/README.md

 **NOTE** This is currently in alpha, we expect stable operation for streaming for BLE, TCPIP, and Serial.
-However, you may run into issues with the errors not being propogated to the UI.
+However, you may run into issues with the errors not being propagated to the UI.
 If you see issues please open a ticket.
-Additionally, some the API's may still change in the future.
+Additionally, some of the APIs may still change in the future.

 # SensiML Simple Streaming Gateway